leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/msbuild.md

 <pre>MSbuild.exe ofSpoutExample.sln -v:m -p:Configuration=RELEASE -p:Platform=x64</pre>

-This is contained in a convenient batch file "build.bat".\
+This is contained in a convenient batch file "Build.bat".\
 In File Explorer move to the project folder.
 For example :

 <pre>"of_v0.12.0_vs_release\apps\SpoutGL\Openframeworks\"</pre>